Bank accounts: interest rates 'penalising savers'

 A spokesperson for thinkbanking commented: "The interest rate is just one aspect of a bank account.
 If earning interest on your savings is one of your priorities, it obviously pays to shop around for a good rate.
 If, however, you're frequently in your overdraft, you'd probably be better finding an account with low overdraft fees.

-"And if you're concerned about getting your bills paid on time and not running out of money before the end of the month, you could consider the thinkmoney Personal Account, which is designed to ensure all essential payments are made on time."
+"And if you're concerned about getting your bills paid on time and not running out of money before the end of the month, you could consider the thinkmoney Managed Current Account, which is designed to ensure all essential payments are made on time."